bcgov/entity/rfcs/rfc-sharing-jwt-between-apps.md

          The mapping of JWT and GUID will age out after a short span.ie 1 mint or after the first retrieval of the record so that user cant just use the url once again.

-         The solution doesnt have any tradebacks except additional effort for implementing the solution.At this point , no drawbacks with IFRAME solution has been found and easier to implement.
-Thats why the custom  solution is not being used now.
+         The solution doesnt have any disadvantages except the additional effort for implementing the solution.At this point , no drawbacks with IFRAME solution has been found and easier to implement.
+Thats why the custom  solution is not preferred.

      - single app aka microfront end

           The solution is not robust enough and might hit a character limit as well.Not an ideal solution

 - What is the impact of not doing this?

 # Adoption strategy